Control Modes Overview

 Electromagnetic Torque Control

 This mode directly controls the torque output of the actuator by regulating the motor current.
-It includes three predefined profiles, each offering a different control bandwidth—from conservative to aggressive—tailored for various application needs.
+It includes three predefined profiles, each offering a different control bandwidth, from conservative to aggressive, tailored to different application needs.

 Speed Control